 Roxana has over a decade of experience in advocacy and social justice work with immigrant and refugee populations.
-She has been involved with OneAmerica since 2009 and currently serves as the Deputy Director overseeing the organizing, policy, and campaign work of the organization.
-Previously, Roxana built and developed a strategy at OneAmerica to improve education for immigrant children and families through local and state policy advocacy, community organizing, and leadership development with parents and youth.
+She has been involved with OneAmerica since 2009 and previously served as the Deputy Director overseeing the organizing, policy, and campaign work of the organization.
+Roxana built and developed a strategy at OneAmerica to improve education for immigrant children and families through local and state policy advocacy, community organizing, and leadership development with parents and youth.

 Roxana is a faculty instructor at the University of Washington in the School of Public Health where she teaches community development.
 Roxana is the past Board President of the Seattle Globalist, a global to local news media platform and serves as Vice-President of the Children’s Alliance Board of Directors.
 From 2014 to 2016, Roxana was an appointee to the City of Seattle’s Immigrant and Refugee Commission and currently is a member of the King County Best Starts for Kids Children and Youth Advisory Board.